matrix-toolbox/CHM_CATALOG/README.md

-# chm
+# CHM scripts

-Set of scripts supporting the [catalogue](http://chaos.if.uj.edu.pl/~karol/hadamard/) of complex Hadamard matrices.
+Set of scripts supporting the [catalogue](https://matrix-toolbox.github.io/chm) of complex Hadamard matrices.
 Scripts were prepared and tested in:
 ```
 9.1.0.441655 (R2016b) % Matlab
 7.2.0 % Octave